by Dhyta Caturani

 The next day, when the IGF officially started, one of the first sessions was the Gender Dynamic Coalition led by APC.
 The session discussed the issue of unequal access to the internet for men and women.
 From the statistics presented, there are 200 million more men who have access to the internet than women.
 As Argentinian minister Olga Cavalli puts it, less internet access for women leads to less access to higher education and economic freedom.

-The meeting also discussed strategies on how to overcome this digital divide between men and women using experiences shared by the speakers from different countries.
-One of the speakers, Titi Aksmani from Google, spoke about her experiences related to some projects she has undertaken to bring infrastructure closer to the people as one of solutions to the digital divide.
+The meeting also discussed strategies on how to overcome this digital divide between men and women using experiences shared by speakers from different countries.
+One of the speakers, Titi Aksmani from Google, spoke about her experiences related to some projects she has undertaken to bring infrastructure closer to the people as one of the solutions to the digital divide.
 However, Bisakha Datta from India responded by asking who then will use that infrastructure the most?
 Men or women?
-In relation to helpful information and education that can be found online, Kamel Manaf from Indonesia related her experience with the blocking of LGBT sites that were considered to have pornographic content, although that wasn't the case in reality.
+In relation to helpful information and education that can be found online, Kamel Manaf from Indonesia related her experience with the blocking of LGBT sites that were considered to have pornographic content, although that wasn’t the case in reality.

 The Gender Dynamic Coalition also launched the Feminist Principles of the Internet at the end of the session, making the document officially public.

-Another event I attended that raised gender issues was 'Anonymity by Design: Protecting While Connecting'.
-The main topic there that caught my interest was on whether one should stay public about his or her identity in the name of freedom of expression which should protect everyones' rights to speak without consequences from either the government or other individuals, or stay anonymous in order to be safe and secure from violence.
+Another event I attended that raised gender issues was ‘Anonymity by Design: Protecting While Connecting’.
+The main topic there that caught my interest was on whether one should stay public about his or her identity in the name of freedom of expression which should protect everyones’ right to speak without consequences from either the government or other individuals, or stay anonymous in order to be safe and secure from violence.

 The latter was expressed from the perspective of women and LGBT persons who need to find and share critical information which might include sex education, safe abortion information, and rape experience stories.
 A teenager from the UK said that young people are more confident to ask questions or seek information online, especially on sex education and when they are anonymous.
 The Youth IGF survey revealed that 65% of respondents chose to be anonymous in order to protect their personal information.

-My next blogpost will be about why the Feminist Principles of the Internet matter.
+My next blog post will be about why the Feminist Principles of the Internet matter.